jpremmel/project-tracker/README.md

   * _Run the command "dotnet watch run"_
     * _To visit Swagger documentation for the API, go to the URL "http://localhost:5000/swagger/" in a browser after starting the watcher (with "dotnet watch run")_

-_Once both the API and the react app are running, you may visit "http://localhost:8080/" in a browser and log in as our test user (username and password are both "test") to see sample data._
+_Once both the API and the react app are running, you may visit "http://localhost:8080/" in a browser and log in as the test user (username and password are both "test") to see sample data._

 ## Project Vision